Hong-Kong-International-School/machine-learning-for-sustainable-development-chloeyoo32/README.md

 https://github.com/Hong-Kong-International-School/machine-learning-for-sustainable-development-chloeyoo32/assets/70065860/c86e5c0c-44cc-4834-9ee0-fbe0632c9f5f

+## Installation
+#### Prerequisites
+Xcode 12 or later
+iOS 14 or later
+##### Steps to Install
+Clone this repository: git clone [repository URL]
+Open the project in Xcode.
+[Optional: Include instructions for adding the Core ML model if not included in the repository.]
+Build and run the project on an iOS device or simulator.
+#### How to Use
+Launch the Plant Disease Detector app on your iOS device.
+Take a photo or select an image of a plant leaf from your device.
+The app will analyze the image and display the detected disease along with a confidence score.

 ## Biggest Challenge
 My biggest challenge was converting my .h5 file, my downloaded CNN model from Kaggle, into a .mlmodel file, which is what Xcode accepts.
 As Xcode only accepts a machine learning file of .mlmodel, and Kaggle doesn't export as a .mlmodel, so I had to convert it with code on Visual Studio Code.
 This part was quite challenging finding how to do it.